nguyenduybao1/Leetcode-Practice/README.md

-# 30 Days of JavaScript – LeetCode
+# LEETCODE PRACTICE

-This repository contains my solutions for LeetCode’s **30 Days of JavaScript** challenge.
+This repository contains my solutions for LeetCode’s challenge.
-All solutions are written in JavaScript and synced using LeetHub v2.
+All solutions are written in C++, JavaScript and synced using LeetHub v2.

 ## Purpose
 - Improve coding interview skills